 One of the most interesting questions that OEE systems can address is whether or not OEE can be the cause of an unbounded increase in maximal individual (or group or system) complexity.
-This, of course, requires a definition of complexity.
+This, of course, requires a definition of complexity; and that our definition of OEE does not already include ongoing growth of complexity (Taylor, Bedau, Channon et al. 2016), which would prevent us from being able to address (or even ask) this important question.

 One unsatisfactory general measure of complexity is the number of components in an entity.
-A more satisfactory genearl measure of complexity is the number of different components, sometimes referred to as the diversity of components.
+A more satisfactory general measure of complexity is the number of different components, sometimes referred to as the diversity of components.
 The number of different components is still not a very satisfactory measure of complexity, just as it is not a very satisfactory measure of diversity, but this does lead us toward the general idea that complexity at one level of analysis (e.g. individual; species; or system) can be considered as the diversity of components at the level(s) below (e.g. genes; genes or individuals; genes or individuals or species).
 The same desirable tweaks to discount redundancy (e.g. to count only adaptive components, measure information content, ...), and to include behaviours and interactions as well as artifacts, apply to both.